aristovinceselvanathan/TIPS/src/Assignment8/Readme.md

 1. Analyze the above code snippet.
 Can you identify the memory issue here?
 2. Use a memory profiler tool to diagnose the problem in the code.
 You can use tools like Visual Studio's built-in Diagnostic Tools <br>
-**Expected Outcome**: Identitication and diagnosis of the memory issue in the provided code snippet.
+**Expected Outcome**: Identification and diagnosis of the memory issue in the provided code snippet.

 ## Task 2: Implementing Memory Management Best